help-me-mom/ng-mocks/README.md

 ## Auto Spy

-If you want all mocks in your Angular tests to be automatically spied then add the next code to `src/test.ts`.
+If you want **automatically spy all functions in Angular tests** then add the next code to `src/test.ts`.

 ```typescript